Match The Accounting Terms With The Corresponding Definitions.

 Trial Balance

 A trial balance is a list of all the accounts in the general ledger and their balances at a specific point in time.
-It is used to ensure that the total debits equal the total credits.
+It is used to confirm that the total debits equal the total credits.

 Accrual Accounting